IsayIsee/routeros_hotspot_generator/README.md

-Attemp to port routeros_hotspot_generator to Hack language.
+Attemp to port routeros_hotspot_generator to Hack language and integration to HHVM.